mushy2003/takehomesilver/README.md

 # takehomesilver
 ## Getting Started

 This project consists of two main components: the frontend and the backend.
+Yarn and node.js should be installed.

 ### Starting the app